sabio-engineering/cookbook-dvelp/handbook/information-security/physical-and-environmental-security.md

 We often work in public places.
 This is because:

-* some members of our team work remotely from shared office spaces
+- some members of our team work remotely from shared office spaces
-* we travel regularly to meet our clients and can work in transit
+- we travel regularly to meet our clients and can work in transit

 In order to avoid any security breaches:

-* we never show and/or type passwords and access keys when others can see our screen
+- we never show and/or type passwords and access keys when others can see our screen
-* we never leave our devices unattended in public places
+- we never leave our devices unattended in public places

 ### Ownership

-James King is the owner of this document.
+Stephen Smith is the owner of this document.
 You can contact him on
-<james@dvelp.co.uk>.
+<ssmith@sabiogroup.com >.